 Signs of Success

-Since its installation, there have been zero reports of nests inside the exclosure lost to mammalian predators.
+Since its installation, there have been zero reports of nests inside the exclosure lost to mammalian predators, a trend that TNC hopes to continue.

-Not all shorebirds that nest along the New Jersey coast benefit from conservationists’ fences and decoys though, so it is important that everyone do their part to help them.
-Take a minute to learn more about these birds and their habitats, stay away from protected areas, keep your dog leashed or pick up trash on the beach which can be mistaken by birds as food.
+Not all shorebirds that nest along the New Jersey coast benefit from conservationists’ fences and decoys; it’s important that everyone do their part to help them.
+Take a minute to learn more about these birds and their habitats, stay away from protected areas, keep your dog leashed and pick up trash on the beach—which can be mistaken by birds as food.
 The Jersey Shore is for all of us, endangered plovers and terns too!

 Explore More Places We Protect